 The dependency injection in AngularJS allows you to declaratively describe how your application is wired.
 This means that your application needs no primary method which is usually an unmanageable mess.
 Dependency injection is also a core to AngularJS.
 This means that any component which does not fit your needs can easily be replaced.

-AngularJS was designed from ground up to be testable.
+AngularJS was designed from the ground up to be testable.
 It encourages behavior-view separation, comes pre-bundled with mocks, and takes full advantage of dependency injection.
-It also comes with end-to-end scenario runner which eliminates test flakiness by understanding the inner workings of AngularJS.
+It also comes with an end-to-end scenario runner which eliminates test flakiness by understanding the inner workings of AngularJS.

 Now let’s jump on to understand: Why AngularJS?

 Angular implements MVC by asking you to divide your app into components and then Angular manages the rest for you along with the server as the pipeline that connects them.
 As compared to other frameworks which ask you to divide the app into components and at the same time require you to write code to string them up together again.
 As Angular acts as the mediator, developers also won’t feel tempted to write shortcuts between components that break abstractions just to make them fit easier.